Princeobeten/online-learning-platform/README.md

-Online Learning Platform for Nigerian Universities - Minimal Prototype This README provides guidelines for building a minimal viable prototype (MVP) of an Online Learning Platform tailored for Nigerian universities, as outlined in the provided document.
+UNICROSS Online Learning Platform - Minimal Prototype This README provides guidelines for building a minimal viable prototype (MVP) of the UNICROSS Online Learning Platform tailored for Nigerian universities, as outlined in the provided document.
 The prototype uses Next.js (App Router) for the frontend and backend, MongoDB with Mongoose for data persistence, and React Context for global state management (e.g., authentication, course data, and database integration).
 The focus is on core features: user authentication, course browsing/management, live class simulation (UI-based), discussion forums, and basic assessment submission.
 Video conferencing and advanced notifications (e.g., email/SMS) are simulated via UI updates for the MVP to prioritize rapid development.
 The system addresses the weaknesses of traditional in-person learning in Nigerian universities by providing a flexible, accessible, and resilient e-learning platform.
-Development follows an Agile methodology, emphasizing iterative delivery and modularity, with a clean UI/UX using pre-configured Tailwind CSS.
+Development follows an Agile methodology, emphasizing iterative delivery and modularity, with a modern, visually appealing UI/UX using pre-configured Tailwind CSS and the Bricolage Grotesque font from @next/font for a sleek, contemporary aesthetic.
 Folder Structure
 ├── /app                  # Next.js app directory (App Router)
 │   ├── /api              # API routes (e.g., /api/auth/login, /api/courses, /api/forums)